anthonylangsworth/GammaWorldCharacter/README.md

   an NUnit test class to test a character (used to turn sample characters in GammaWorldCharater.Samples into tests in GammaWorldCharacter.Test.Integration).
-- GammaWorldCharacterViewer:r A Windows Presentation Foundation (WPF) based program that shows and prints the sample characters.
+- GammaWorldCharacterViewer: A Windows Presentation Foundation (WPF) based program that shows and prints the sample characters.
 It can also toggle showing all the modifiers summed to give the scores, e.g. "Initiative +1" versus "Initiative +1 (+1 Dex)".